NeCTAR-RC/nectar-training/package09/sections/backup.markdown

 or visit the [rsync website](https://rsync.samba.org/).
 There are also many tutorials for rsync which you can find online.

 {% BgBox info %}
-If your private key is not in the directory *.ssh* and you don't have an ssh agent (or you are using Mac OSX which may not use *.ssh* as default), you will get a *Permission denied* error.
+If your private key is not in the directory *.ssh* and you don't have an ssh agent (or you are using Mac OS X which may not use *.ssh* as default), you will get a *Permission denied* error.
 Then, you need to specify the private key manually:

 ```rsync -av -e '-i <path-to-private-key>' <source> <destination>```